jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (a) as soon as possible, notify the Assignee of any account that the customer holds with the bank; and (b) not pay any money out of the account, unless subsection (2) applies.
 (2) The bank may pay money out of the account if—
-  (a) the bank is authorised by an order of the Court or instructed by the Assignee to do so; or (b) the bank has notified the Assignee of the account and has not, within 1 month of notification, received any instructions from the Assignee.
+  (a) the bank is authorised by an order of the court or instructed by the Assignee to do so; or (b) the bank has notified the Assignee of the account and has not, within 1 month of notification, received any instructions from the Assignee.
 (3) At the same time that the bank notifies the Assignee under subsection (1)(a), the bank must as soon as possible notify the customer that it has notified the Assignee.